 Zoning Bylaw Rewrite

-Zoning Bylaws dictate what you can and cannot do on a property, and the bylaw divides the City into a number of zones.
-Within the proposed Zoning Bylaw, the entire array of zones and their associated land uses have been revised to be more consistent with the vision of the OCP.
+Zoning Bylaws regulate what you can and cannot do on a property, and the bylaw divides the City into a number of zones.
+The current Zoning Bylaw, adopted in 1988 and amended 73 times, no longer achieves the vision of the 2007 Official Community Plan (OCP).
+Within the proposed Zoning Bylaw, the entire array of zones and their associated land uses have been revised to be more consistent with the vision of the OCP and other City policies.

 Overview & Highlights

 The new Zoning Bylaw will:

 - reduce overall number of zones from 16 to 8, with each zone allowing for more flexibility;

 - be more user-friendly by utilizing a table of contents, intuitive layout, logical zone names and metric dimensions;